 Although already scripted, a second movie "Das Rätsel der schwarzen Locken" (The Mystery of the black curls) was not made as there was no financial backing.

-ooh, cats, I always wanted to have some kitty-
+ooh, cats, I always wanted to have some kitty- pictures in my blog |

 After "Crane" stopped in 1965 she finds it hard to get another role, now approaching 40, her usual mixture of exoticness and eroticisim is sadly out of date.
 She gets the occasional small roles here and there and moves to California, obviously going for real-estate with her husband Ron who occasionally trips back to his native Australia for some minor TV and stage appearances.